kvaps/kubectl-use/README.md

 # kubectl use prod
 Switched to context "prod".

+# kubectl use default
+Switched to namespace "default".

 # kubectl use stage kube-system
 Switched to context "stage".
 Switched to namespace "kube-system".